See our trips

 Finish in Christchurch

 This afternoon we finish our adventure in the South Island’s biggest city, Christchurch.
-It’s only a couple of hours from Akaroa to Christchurch so we’ll have you there with plenty of time for flights out, or we can drop you at your accommodation if you’d like to spend some time exploring this rejuvenating city.
-This trip fits in really well with our Sweet North trip if you’re keen to explore the North Island as well.
+It’s only an hour or two from Akaroa to Christchurch so we’ll have you there in plenty of time for your departing flight, or we can drop you at your accommodation if you’d like to spend some time exploring this cosmopolitan and transitional city.
+The Short South works perfectly with our Sweet North trip if you’re keen to explore the North Island as well.

 FREQUENTLY ASKED QUESTIONS